liujch1998/liujch1998.github.io/index.md

 I am a `(Now() - 04/2021).ceil().ordinal()` year PhD student studying natural language processing (NLP) at University of Washington.
 I am fortunate to be advised by Prof. Yejin Choi and Prof. Hanna Hajishirzi.
-I am also a student researcher at the Allen Institute for AI.
+I am also a student researcher at the Allen Institute for AI (Ai2).

 My current research topics are inspecting massive text corpora, training data attribution, LM pretraining, and scaling laws.
 During my PhD, I have worked on commonsense knowledge generation and verification, automated theorem proving, RLHF, and text decoding.